 I am a visual artist predominantly creating large scale street paintings, oil portraits and printmaking.
 I am interested in how contemporary portraiture, can be used to present alternative narratives.
 My subjects are for the most part everyday people, unsung heroes and heroines whose triumphs I seek to highlight, represent and pay tribute to.
 The challenge for me is to reflect these stories; with an honesty and depth of emotion that reflects the humanity of those I paint.
 My approach to painting is inspired by the use of lighting and drama by old masters such as Caravaggio and Rembrandt.
-I also draw on the energy of contemporary forms of art including New York subway art and 80′s British underground comics such as 2000 AD and Tank Girl.
+I also draw on the energy of contemporary forms of art including New York subway art and British cult sci-fi weekly ‘2000AD’ and post-apocalyptic comic series ‘Tank Girl’.
 Ultimately my practice is a clash of classical and contemporary art aesthetics, resonating with audiences who have little or no knowledge of the history of art.
 My street work is ephemeral, I am motivated by the democratization of art with regards to the reclaiming of our public spaces, and also opening new audiences to engage with and critique the work.